-The downside to this device is that you need to plug it into two Thunderbolt ports but only get one in return.
+The downside to this hub is that you need to plug it into two Thunderbolt ports, but only get one in return.
 This is fine if you have a MacBook with four USB C ports, but if yours only has two, you might want the bulkier 7-in-1 version of the hub instead.

-We posted an in-depth review of the Anker PowerExpand Direct USB C Hub last year.Buy on Amazon
+We did an in-depth review of the Anker PowerExpand Direct USB C Hub when it came out, and were impressed by it.Buy on Amazon

 No one wants to carry around extra tech gadgets they’ll never use.
 When choosing which USB hub is right for you, consider which ports you need and how often you’ll actually use them.